Flying

 During 2024, I finally managed to replace the balloon.
 The new model is somewhat larger (AX10 rather than AX8), allowing me to accumulate some experience in larger balloons.
 Here it is, on its airworthiness proving flight.

-For over 35 years, I have given part-time flight instruction at a number of local airports.
+For almost 40 years, I have been giving part-time flight instruction at a number of local airports.
 Because I have always had a real job outside of aviation, much of the training has taken place at night.
 I've helped many pilots with advanced training, including night and instrument flying, multi-engine ratings and preparation for Commercial and Airline Transport Pilot licence flight tests.
 Because I've flown a few weird and wonderful aircraft models, I also provide occasional type-specific training.

 2007 saw a breakthrough when I managed to present my first jet type rating course.
 From 2008 to The Flu in 2020, I was involved in regular training and ongoing licence testing on large jets, as a Class 1 Designated Flight Examiner for South Africa's Civil Aviation Authority.
 I must admit that I had no inkling when I decided not to become a full-time professional pilot that I would ever fly jets, much less that I would ever provide hundreds of hours of training, helping others learn to fly them!